B4dM4n/bacula-puppet/README.md

 * Puppet >=2.6
 * Puppetlabs/stdlib module.
 Can be obtained
-  [here](http://forge.puppetlabs.com/puppetlabs/stdlib) or with the command `puppet-module install puppetlabs/stdlib`
+  [here](http://forge.puppetlabs.com/puppetlabs/stdlib) or with the command `puppet module install puppetlabs/stdlib`

 ## MySQL Database Backend
 * Puppetlabs/mysql module.
 Can be obtained
-  [here](http://forge.puppetlabs.com/puppetlabs/mysql) or with the command `puppet-module install puppetlabs/mysql`
+  [here](http://forge.puppetlabs.com/puppetlabs/mysql) or with the command `puppet module install puppetlabs/mysql`
 * Declare the `mysql::server` class to set up a MySQL server on the Bacula director node and set `manage_db` to true to have the bacula module manage the MySQL database.